Volume 2 Number 1 | MYTHOLOG | Winter 2003 |

 "You still make me hot, you know."

-He squirmed pleasurably and inhaled the sharp, woody aroma before he took a barely audible sip, pulling it along the full surface of his palate.
+I squirm pleasurably and inhale the sharp, woody aroma from the mug before taking a sip, then pull it along the full surface of my palate.

-She watched the languid motion in his throat as he swallowed, and showed her teeth.
+She watches the languid motion in my throat as I swallow.
+Shows her teeth.

-"They’ve shoplifted a few glances.
-And now she’s saying…"
+“They’ve shoplifted a few glances at us.
+And now she’s saying…” But her tone is academic.

 "And to look at each other, and flirt, like we do."